When the loved one disappears

 More and more people are suffering from dementia.
 It usually takes far too long for those affected to receive a diagnosis and for relatives to receive support.

-When the shoes are put away in the refrigerator or when the grandfather suddenly stands in the aisle at night with his coat and hat because he wants to go shopping – relatives of people with dementia can tell about such events.
+When the shoes are put away in the refrigerator or when the grandfather suddenly stands in the aisle at night with his coat and hat because he wants to go shopping – relatives of people with dementia can tell regarding such events.
 But how to deal with it?

 Forgetfulness alone is no cause for concern – at most an annoyance, according to gerontologist Konstanze Hilzensauer.
-If you keep looking for your mobile phone, if you can’t remember the name of a neighbor right away or if you forget an appointment at the dentist, many people worry whether it could be forgetfulness or the first indications of dementia.
-However, the first signs of dementia could be if you no longer remember having made a doctor’s appointment at all.
+If you keep looking for your mobile phone, if you can’t remember the name of a neighbor right away or if you forget an appointment at the dentist, many people worry whether it might be forgetfulness or the first indications of dementia.
+However, the first signs of dementia might be if you no longer remember having made a doctor’s appointment at all.

 Dementia is a severely taboo disease that is often recognized too late – or perhaps does not want to be recognized.
 The parish thrower Theresa Schiestl organized a wide range of educational opportunities for relatives in Pongau via the Salzburg Catholic Educational Institute: “I noticed that my friends and acquaintances were overwhelmed by the subject.
 Many don’t know how to get help.
 It’s not easy to do that to understand what moves people with dementia and what determines their actions.”
 But understanding is the key into the world of a person who is not “just forgetful”.